 Yes, there really is a “right” way to pick your nose!

 Pediatricians advise that kids learn to remove boogers from their nose with a tissue, instead of their fingers.
+(We love “Boogie Wipes“ which are wet saline wipes that gently clean sensitive noses).
 Not only does this reduce the risk of accidentally scratching the inside of the nose, but it keeps germs off kids’ hands too.

 Most importantly, kids should always wash hands thoroughly after blowing their nose so they won’t spread germs to others.

 If your kid likes to eat their boogers, it’s likely no cause for concern, and in fact may actually be good for them!